jameshanlon/jameshanlon.github.io/content/python-processor.md

 program.
-Strategies to reduce this overhead are in optimising the sources of overhead directly by improving compilation strategies, improving runtime strategies (such as caching of accesses or performing JIT compilation to machine code of frequent code paths, statically compiling Python code to C code including the interpreter, and, for restricted subsets of Python, statically compiling Python code to machine code without the interpreter.
+Strategies to reduce this overhead are in optimising the sources of overhead directly by improving compilation strategies, improving runtime strategies (such as caching of accesses or performing JIT compilation to machine code of frequent code paths), statically compiling Python code to C code including inline calls to the interpreter, and, for restricted subsets of Python, statically compiling Python code to machine code without the interpreter.
 These approaches are all within the software domain, so it is interesting to consider in what ways computer hardware could be optimised to further reduce the runtime overheads in Python programs.

 [pypy]: https://www.pypy.org
 [pypy-opt]: https://doc.pypy.org/en/latest/interpreter-optimizations.html